syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Customization.md

 # Customization in Signature Pad

-The Signature Pad control supports to customize the stroke color and stroke width using the following properties:
+The Signature Pad control supports to customize the stroke color and stroke width using the following API.

 ## Stroke color

-The color of the signature can be customized using the `StrokeColor` property.
+The color of the signature can be customized using the `StrokeColor` API.

 {% tabs %}